Altitude at Via Day Camp

-For our youngest campers that are entering the 3rd through 5th grade, we focus upon the emergence and growth of foundational skills.
+For our youngest participants who are entering the 3rd through 5th grade, we focus upon the emergence and growth of foundational skills.

 These include practicing and developing basic social skills, such as: